Kamakshi Amman Temple: Adi Shankaracharya

-Adi Shankara is credited for consecrating the current Sri chakra Yantram in front of kamakshi ambal sculpture.
-The deities (vashinyadi vagdevadas) who composed the Lalita Sahasranama can be seen around the Sri chakraYantra in the same positions as depicted in Manidvipa, the abode of Kamakshi.
+Adi Shankara is credited for consecrating the current Sri Chakra Yantram in front of Kamakshi Ambal.
+The Divine Beings (Vashinyadi Vagdevadas) who composed the Lalita Sahasranama can be seen around the Sri Chakra Yantra in the same positions as depicted in Manidvipa, which is the abode of Divine Mother Kamakshi.

 Temple rituals and festivals

 Four worship services are offered each day.
 Every day the temple rituals start with the Gau Pooja and Gaja Pooja.
 There is a separate shed with elephants, which performs pooja to the deity by trumpeting every day early morning at 5 AM.

 The annual festival falls in Spring, in the Tamil month of Masi, which runs from mid-February to mid-March.
 During this Mahotsavam, the most important day to be celebrated is Maasi Pooram, which is the Avirbhava dhina of Lalitha Maha Tripura Sundari in Kanchi.
 Other than that, the chariot festival (Ther) and float festival, (Theppam) are held.
 Other festivals include Navaratri, Aadi and Aippasi Pooram, Sankara Jayanthi and Vasanta Utsavam in the Tamil month of Vaikasi.
 All Fridays are considered sacred, though the Fridays in the Tamil months of Adi (mid-July to mid-August) and Thai (mid-January to mid-February) are celebrated.